Phone-GWP-group

 Corrugated cardboard cushioning

-The success of the Blue Planet series led many businesses to look at ways to significantly reduce or even eliminate plastics from their packaging.
-One of the ways that many sought to do this was to move to biodegradable materials.
+The success of the Blue Planet series led many businesses to explore ways to significantly reduce, or even eliminate, plastics from their packaging.
+One way many sought to do this was to move to biodegradable materials.

 As a result, a specialist cardboard foam alternative – Corrispring – was developed.

-Corrispring is effectively a concertina of corrugated cardboard that acts to absorb shock during mishandling.
-And, whilst the performance levels are less than foam packaging, they can be suitable for various applications.
-The only other downside is the increased bulk of the packs that use them, meaning less efficient use of space during transit).
+Corrispring is effectively a concertina of corrugated cardboard that acts to absorb shock during mishandling, and whilst the performance levels are less than foam packaging, they can be suitable for various applications.
+The other downside is the increased bulk of the packs that use them, meaning less efficient use of space during transit.

 Corrispring